Reviews

 Image credit: Lenovo

-The ThinkPad X1 Yoga Gen 6 uses a display from LG with model number LP140WU1-SPB1.
+The ThinkPad X1 Yoga Gen 6 uses an LG display with model number LP140WU1-SPB1.
 It is a 14-inch custom display with a resolution of 1920 x 1200.
 This display supports NTSC-C color gamut, anti-harmful blue light, HDR video streaming, and a maximum brightness of 418nit in SDR mode.
-Furthermore, its contrast ratio is close to 1700:1, the native Gamma of the screen is 2.23 while the native color temperature is 6800K.
+Furthermore, its contrast ratio is close to 1700:1.
+The screen’s native Gamma is 2.23, while the native color temperature is 6800K.

 Lenovo ThinkPad X1 Yoga Gen 6 Keyboard

 The FnLock, F1, and CapsLock keys on the keyboard have status lights.
-F1 and CapsLock’s status light is in the upper right corner.
+F1 and CapsLock’s status lights are in the upper right corner.

 X1 Yoga Gen 6 keyboard